Effects of Completeness and Purity on Cluster Dark Energy Constraints: Fiducial Model

 We choose a fiducial cosmology from a flat $w$CDM model with best-fit parameters consistent with the results form Planck \cite{Planck15}, as $h^2\Omegam=0.14$, $h^2\Omega_b=0.022$, $w=-1$, $A_s=2.13\times10^{-9}$ (corresponding to $\sigma_8=0.83)$, $n_s=0.96$, $\tau=0.089$.
 We also set priors of 1\% on all parameters, except for the $h^2\Omegam$ and $w$, which will vary freely as we wish to study the potential for galaxy clusters to constrain dark energy in the presence of cluster selection parameters.

 We assume a survey area of $5000$ deg$^2$, similar to that planned for the final observations of the Dark Energy Survey (DES) \cite{DES05}.
 We consider the counts and covariance within $500$ cells of $10$ deg$^2$ each.
 To reflect expectations and limitations of cluster finders in current optical surveys, we restrict the analysis to $9$ redshift bins of $\Delta z=0.1$ from $z=0.1$ to $\zm=1.0$.
-We also include seven bins of observed mass of $\Delta \logMobs{}=0.2$ from a threshold mass of $M_{th}^{\rm obs}=10^{\mth}\Msun/h$, where the last bin was reshaped to $\logMobs{}=[15.0:17.0]$ to include all high-mass clusters.
+We also include seven bins of observed mass of $\Delta \logMobs{}=0.2$ from a threshold mass of $M_{th}^{\rm obs}=10^{\mth}\Msun/h$, where the last bin was reshaped to $\logMobs{}=[15.0:17.0]$ to include all high-mass clusters. \fixed{This binning choice leaves us with 63 bins of count measurements, which we expect to be sufficient for providing information on the observed mass and redshift evolution of the selection function and the observable-mass relation.
+The completeness and purity mostly shift each bin individually (although to consider the full effect of completeness within an observed mass bin it is necessary to integrate over all masses, see Fig.~\ref{fig:cp_form}).
+The scatter on the observable-mass relation spreads a portion of the clusters across different mass bins, and the mass bias systematically shifts clusters to higher (or lower) observed mass bins.
+This approach also allows us to test the cluster constraining power when considering different minimum masses, by simply adding (or removing) mass bins. }

 The observable-mass $P(\Mobs|M)$ distribution will be assumed to be Gaussian in $\ln M$ with a scatter $\sigma_{\ln M}$ and bias $\ln M_{bias}$ \bea P(\Mobs|M)= \frac{1}{\sqrt{2\pi\sigma_{\ln M}^2}} \exp\cuad{-\frac{\chi^2\de{\Mobs}}{2}} \eea